liamross/psiagram/docs/basics/node.md

 const yourNode = getNode('your-node-id');
 ```

 Once you have your PaperNode, you can manipulate the properties directly.
+All of
-Psiagram wraps all of the DOM manipulation logic inside of get/set methods, so
+the DOM manipulation logic should be wrapped inside of get/set methods, so it's
-it's as simple as re-assigning the properties.
-Here's one example:
+as simple as re-assigning the properties.
+Here's one example from a Rectangle
+with text:

 ```ts
 yourNode.width = 240;